What is Medicare Advantage (Part C)?

-First of all, whether you get your Part A and B benefits through Original Medicare or Medicare Advantage, you still pay a monthly premium to the government for Part B. In 2019, the premium is $135.50.1 If you decide to enroll in an MA plan, the government gives your plan a flat rate for your enrollment.
+First of all, whether you get your Part A and B benefits through Original Medicare or Medicare Advantage, you still pay a monthly premium to the government for Part B. That premium is $144.60 in 2020 (up from $135.50 in 2019).1 If you decide to enroll in an MA plan, the government gives your plan a flat rate for your enrollment.
 In plans with enough enrollees, you may not be charged any additional premium on top of your Part B premium.
 But the fewer enrollees, generally the more an MA plan will cost on top of the Part B premium.

 With all of that said, over half of all beneficiaries don’t pay a premium for their Medicare Advantage plan (besides the Part B premium).
-As for the half that does pay a Medicare Advantage plan premium, their average per-person cost is $70/month (on top of the Part B premium).2 These numbers relate specifically to Medicare Advantage Prescription Drug (MAPD) plans.
+As for the half that does pay a Medicare Advantage plan premium, the average estimate premium in 2020 is $23 (down from $26.87 in 2019).2 These numbers relate specifically to Medicare Advantage Prescription Drug (MAPD) plans.